ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2016-08-29-more-lines.md

 ---
 Babies are like transistor radios.
 You have to keep moving them around to get good reception.

+Dry cleaning makes about as much sense as desert drowning.

 The opposite of a cold front is a pair of sideburns.

-Dry cleaning is like desert drowning.
+If pigs could fly, I could eat ham wings.

 The voices in my head get a bad rap.